pasgabriele/lora-weather-station/External module/README.md

 |315|64,9k|
 |337,5|21,88k|

 Resistance values for positions between those shown in the diagram are the result of two adjacent resistors connected in parallel when the vane’s magnet activates two switches simultaneously.
-For all details refers to [Spurkfun Weather Meter Kit datasheet](https://cdn.sparkfun.com/assets/d/1/e/0/6/DS-15901-Weather_Meter.pdf).

 The wind vane is connected to the external two conductors of the RJ11 cable shared by the anemometer and wind vane (pin 1 and 4) and finally it is connected to the microcontroller via the shared anemometer RJ11.
 Below the detailed schema including the 10k external resistor:

 ![wind vane wiring](https://raw.githubusercontent.com/pasgabriele/lora-weather-station/main/External%20module/Schematic_wind-vane.svg)

-The wind vane is connected to the microcontroller GPIO32 and GND.
-After that, all we need to do then is to read the GPIO analog value and convert this value in wind direction using the table defined in Wind direction measurement section.
+The wind vane is connected to the microcontroller analog GPIO32 and GND.
+After that, all we need to do then is to read the GPIO analog value and convert this value in wind direction using the table defined in Wind direction measurement section (read that section for software details).

 ## Rain gauge ![](https://img.shields.io/badge/status-todo-red)
+The Spurkfun Weather Meter Kit rain gauge, as defined in own [datasheet](https://cdn.sparkfun.com/assets/d/1/e/0/6/DS-15901-Weather_Meter.pdf), is a self-emptying tipping bucket type.
+Each 0.2794mm of rain cause one momentary contact closure that can be recorded with a digital counter or microcontroller interrupt input.
+The gauge’s switch is connected to the two center conductors of the attached RJ 11-terminated cable (pin 2 and 3).

 ## PCB